alesti/tinkering-tinkerbell/goofing-around.md

 ## Goofing around (fast moving targets - DRAFT - unstructured notes)

+If i succeed i will write a runbook from these notes later.

 Tinkerbell bootstraps a single node cluster (k3s), but runs the services in parallel next to it - why?

 I tried the [sandbox approach with docker